A Standard Form in (some) Free Fields: How to construct Minimal Linear Representations: Abstract

 \section{Abstract}

-We describe a standard form for the elements in the universal field of fractions of free associative algebras (over a \emph{commutative} field).
+{We describe a standard form for the elements in the universal field of fractions of free associative algebras (over a \emph{commutative} field).
 It is a special version of the normal form provided by Cohn and Reutenauer and enables the use of linear algebra techniques for the construction of minimal linear representations (in standard form) for the sum and the product of two elements (given in standard form).
-This completes ``minimal'' arithmetics in free fields since ``minimal'' constructions for the inverse are already known.
-Although in general it is difficult to transform a minimal linear representation into standard form, using rational operations ``carefully'' the form can be kept ``close'' to standard.
-The applications are wide: linear algebra (over the free field), rational identities, computing the left gcd of two non-commutative polynomials, etc.
+This completes ``minimal'' arithmetic in free fields since ``minimal'' constructions for the inverse are already known.
+The applications are wide: linear algebra (over the free field), rational identities, computing the left gcd of two non-commutative polynomials, etc.}